aliyasyeddd/E-Commerce-Shopping/README.md

 ## 🪞 Overview

 This E-Commerce Shopping app solves the problem of managing cart state efficiently in a frontend application.
 It allows users to browse products fetched from a live API, add them to a cart, update quantities dynamically, and view real-time total pricing.

-The project is built for learners and frontend developers who want to understand modern state management using **Redux Toolkit** with asynchronous API handling.

 What makes it unique is the use of **temporary cart updates (`tempItems`)** before applying changes — simulating a real-world cart editing experience similar to production e-commerce platforms.